dreamcatcher-tech/network/Inbox/2023-05-16 1120 Renaming Requests and Ideas.md

 Could allow funders to also fund App packets.
 Apps are a subclass of specs which are intended for end user consumption, the purchase of which will attribute back to

 Packeteer could be the packet itself, where each packeteer is given a weigtht.
 They can perform splits or transfers as they wish.
 Each account can only hold one.
+This means the packet itself can be listed on OpenSea directly.
+Can be purchased too.

+Each packet type should be a different collection ?